Top Dog Choice

 Persist with training

-When to refer to a veterinary behaviorist
+When to refer to a specialist

 • New reactivity that includes biting.